IrisShaders/glsl-transformer/README.md

 ## TODO

-- More Phase functionality (abstract declaration replacement into a separate class?)
+- More Phase functionality (abstract declaration replacement into a separate class, phase bases for inserting at certain locations)
-- AST structures for generating GLSL Code.
-In particular structs and types. (construction of vector types from lengths)
+- AST structures for GLSL types, requires parsing of `GL_EXT_shader_explicit_arithmetic_types`
 - Unit (and integration) testing of all the parts
 - Error on any tokens in the PREPROCESSOR channel optionally
-- low priority: implement more extensions, like `GL_EXT_shader_explicit_arithmetic_types`

 ## Notes